A 20-Minute Ab Workout You’re Going to Get Addicted To

 “Switch sides and repeat!

 Tip: “Relax your face.
-Notice if you’re holding tension there, relax your jaw if your clenching.
+Notice if you’re holding tension there, relax your jaw if you’re clenching.
 Keep your back safe by holding it straight here and pulling your abs in toward your spine—it’s easy to forget.
 Watch out for hyperextension of the elbows.
 Hyperextending is easy to fall into here, so stay conscious of it.
 Hyperextending won’t let you work your triceps and can put too much pressure on delicate joints.
 We want to work the MUSCLES!”